ORFome/ORFome.github.io/_pages/about.md

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository]

-Unraveling the mysteries of the non-canonical translatome
+My research
 ------
-Many people use a git client to create files on their local computer and then push them to GitHub's servers.
-If you are not familiar with git, you can directly edit these configuration and markdown files directly in the github.com interface.
+**(1) Unraveling the mysteries of the non-canonical translatome**<br/>
+Systematic identification, characterization, and functional analysis of non-canonical open reading frames (ORFs), including uORFs, dORFs, lncORFs, circORFs and others.

+**(2) Exploring the landscape of neoantigens and their applications**<br/>
+markdown files directly in the github.com interface.
 Navigate to a file (like [this one](https://github.com/academicpages/academicpages.github.io/blob/master/_talks/2012-03-01-talk-1.md) and click the pencil icon in the top right of the content preview (to the right of the "Raw | Blame | History" buttons).
 You can delete a file by clicking the trashcan icon to the right of the pencil icon.
 You can also create new files or upload files by navigating to a directory and clicking the "Create new file" or "Upload files" buttons.

 ![Editing a markdown file for a talk](/images/research.png)